EdDuarte/website/content/projects/vokter.md

 This implies a more optimized architecture that has the potential of significantly reducing the total number of simultaneous jobs.

-## ii) Fault-tolerance and timeout of matching jobs
+## 2) Fault-tolerance and timeout of matching jobs

 Only detection jobs can be timed-out after failing too many times to load a new snapshot of the document.
 However, sending a response to the client can fail